Individual Therapy

 -

-My office is located in downtown Colorado Springs, backing right up to the Pikes Peak Greenway trail along Monument Creek.
-We’ll start and end at the office, and from there, head out for a gentle walk along the path.
-No hiking gear necessary, just comfortable shoes and a willingness to stroll.
+Jennifer Ann Counseling is located in downtown Colorado Springs, backing right up to the Pikes Peak Greenway trail along Monument Creek.
+We’ll start and end at the office, and from there, head out for a walk along the path.
+No special gear required, just shoes that feel comfy enough to stroll around in :)

 -

 We’ll be in a public space, so there’s always a chance we’ll pass other people on the trail.
-I’ll never initiate a hello or reveal anything about our relationship.
-If we do see someone you know, you get to decide how to handle it and I’ll take your lead.
-(I have a specific consent form for Walk & Talk Therapy that we’ll review together before starting.)
+Your therapist will never initiate a hello to anyone or reveal anything about your relationship.
+If we do see someone you know, you get to decide how to handle it and your therapist will take your lead.
+(We have a specific consent form for Walk & Talk Therapy that we’ll review together before starting.)

 -